We develop sustainable housing and concepts based on communal ways of living.

 Benefits

-The goal and aim of the Gaining by Sharing housing model is to increase the social, environmental, economic and architectural qualities of a project through the creation of sustainable communities that are based around communal ways of living.
+Through the Gaining by Sharing housing model, we aim to enhance the social, environmental, economic and architectural qualities of a project by creating sustainable communities based on communal ways of living.

 Environment

-CO2 emissions are reduced by using timber as the primary construction material and by sharing common spaces and resources to minimise the total build area.
+Using timber as the primary construction material reduces CO2 emissions, as does sharing communal spaces and resources to minimise the total build area.

 Economy